Mimino666/python-xextract/README.rst

 -----

-To extract a list of jobs and from each job to store the company name and the title, use ``Group`` parser to group the job data together:
+To extract the list of jobs and from each job to store the company name and the job title, use ``Group`` parser to group the job data together:

 .. code-block:: python